nuxeo/nuxeo-bench-site/content/11b-documents.md

 To verify the 3rd point, we ran a performance test during the cluster reconfiguration and did not notice any issue (this is actually [the report linked earlier](https://10b-benchmark-data.s3.amazonaws.com/gatling-test-11B/sim10crud-20201001044118832/index.html)).

-After the migration was completed, we re-run the same tests to verify that the MongoDB cluster's downsizing for archives did not impact.
+After the migration was completed, we re-ran the same tests to verify that the MongoDB cluster's downsizing for archives did not impact.

-The tests gave very [similar results](https://10b-benchmark-data.s3.amazonaws.com/gatling-test-11B/1htest-afterM40-resize.zip), and we just see that the CPU of the MongoDB Sharded cluster used for Archive goes higher than before.
+The tests gave very [similar results](https://10b-benchmark-data.s3.amazonaws.com/gatling-test-11B/1htest-afterM40-resize.zip), and we see that the CPU of the MongoDB Sharded cluster used for Archive goes higher than before.

 <img src="/images/11b/37-phase2-mongo-cpu.png" alt="Phase 2: MongoDB CPU graph" width="800px">